natasha-jeppu/Trace2Model/README.md

 1. Incremental NFA learning: `incr.py`
 2. DFA learning: `dfa.py`
 3. Synthesize expressions that will serve as transition conditions for next event: `syn_next_event.py`
-4. Synthesize expressions that will serve as transition preducates for data update across transitions: `syn_event_update.py`
+4. Synthesize expressions that will serve as transition predicates for data update across transitions: `syn_event_update.py`

-For synthesis, a new trace file `<input_filename>_events.txt` is created with transition predicates.
+For the synthesis modules 3 and 4, a new trace file `<input_filename>_events.txt` is created with a sequence of transition predicates.
+Use this as input to the model learning modules 1 and 2.

 Use the `-h` option to see module arguments.
-You can use `run.py` to run a benchmarks already present in the tool.
-See `benchmarks` folder.
+You can use `run.py` to run a set of benchmarks already present in the tool.
+See the `benchmarks` folder.

 ## Tool Dependencies
 You'll need the following tools installed (installation instructions for Fedora 29, Ubuntu 18.04 and MacOS 10.15 are provided below):